Jiayi-Pan/RefCloze_Pub/README.md

 ## Acknowledgement

-Our project is built upon [MDETR](https://github.com/ashkamath/mdetr) and [DETR](https://github.com/facebookresearch/detr).
+Our project is built upon [MDETR](https://github.com/ashkamath/mdetr), [DETR](https://github.com/facebookresearch/detr) and many others.
 We thank the authors for their great work!

 ## License